itzDJ/djvim/README.md

 ## TODO

 - Per language settings:
+  - LSPs (get as close to native nvim-lspconfig as possible)
   - Indents (controlled by LSP and formatter)
-  - LSPs (get as close to native nvim-lspconfig as possible)
   - Formatting (ideally controlled by LSP allowing the removal of conform)
   - CMP (possibly limit to 5 values in the CMP)
-  - Snippets (like java main method, java system.out.println, html5 expansion template)